 Nose: Thick clover honey, sweet grapes, and cane sugar sweetness.
 Some floral notes.
 Brings white dessert wine to mind.
 Its amazing that there is no added sweetening agents in this, just malt, water, and lots of time in oak.
 Decadent.

 Palate: A rush of thick, unctuous, unprocessed honey and rich malty sweetness.
 Low entry burn that fades quickly to reveal additional white chocolate.
 A bit of nutmeg and the faintest hint of salt round things out.
+The slightest hint of acetone.
 Luxuriously sweet but not cloying.
 Thick mouthfeel.
 This is dessert in a glass.

 Finish: Fading honey, white grape, and malty sweetness that linger for a medium length finish, leaving a delicious whisper of the dram on the tongue.